plexus/conf-talks/2024-hoc-intro/index.md

 ---

-> It’s true that we’re more accustomed to thinking **about** our bodies, our spaces, and our relationships.
-But we can also **think with and through them** ​— ​by using the movements of our hands to understand and express abstract concepts, or by arranging our workspace in ways that promote idea generation, or by engaging in social practices like teaching and storytelling that lead to deeper understanding and more accurate memory.
-Rather than exhorting ourselves and others to use our heads, we should be **applying extra-neural resources to the project of thinking outside the skull’s narrow circumference**.
+## Not thinking **about** but thinking **with** body, space, relationships.
+{: style="font-size: 5rem"}

+---

+### Applying _extra-neural resources_

+- Move hands to understand abstract concepts
+- Organize space to promote idea generation
+- Social interaction leading to deeper understanding and more accurate memory

 ---